-About the Precinct
+About the Design

 The building design has been developed by local architects, MODE, to respond to the tropical climate of Darwin.

 The heritage listed Boab tree is the focal point of the design.

 A layered façade with louvre screens and external terrace spaces protects the building from the direct heat of the harsh tropical sun.

 The slope of the façade also ensures the Boab is not overshadowed and is provided with the necessary sunlight for growth.

 This is a practical design that aids the flow of people.
 Staircases will link key floors to promote interaction of people in the building and not solely rely on the available elevators.

 The teaching areas will be in the middle levels and staff offices on the top floors.